Going on a London to Cornwall drive is one of the best road trips you could take in the beautiful southwest of England.

 Before we get into all of the amazing stops on the London to Cornwall drive, we need to discuss a few logistics when it comes to planning this lovely English road trip.

 First and foremost, if you don’t have your own vehicle and want to go on a London to Cornwall road trip, you’re going to need to hire a car.
 While there are countless car hire companies out there, if you want to save time while finding a low price, we recommend using RentalCars.com.
 This platform aggregates great deals across many car hire companies, making booking a car hire quick and easy.

-We would also suggest taking out an excess insurance policy through iCarHireInsurance in order to ensure that you’re completely covered should any damage happen to your rental vehicle and also to avoid the high fees imposed by purchasing insurance directly through the rental company.
+It can also be a good idea to take out an excess insurance policy through iCarHireInsurance in order to ensure that you’re completely covered should any damage happen to your rental vehicle and also to avoid the high fees imposed by purchasing insurance directly through the rental company.

 Though you will be driving through some beautiful rural countryside and breathtaking national parks, this is a fairly populated part of England and you won’t be far from service stations, pubs, or restaurants along the way so there is really no reason to worry about when you might be able to fill up on petrol or find a toilet or bite to eat.

 How Far is London to Cornwall?

 Along with hiring a car, you’re also going to need to figure out which route to take from London to Cornwall.
-There are quite a few ways that you could go, however, for the purposes of these great stops, most everything is located along the M3 motorway and places only require slight detours to get there.
+There are quite a few ways that you could go, however, for the purposes of these great stops, most everything is located along the motorway and places only require slight detours to get there.